 Due to the pandemic, standardized English tests have become harder to take.
-And for that reason, Duolingo test has quickly grown popular among study abroad aspirants.
+And for that reason, Duolingo test has grown popular among study abroad aspirants.
 It is now considered as a replacement for TOEFL and IELTS examinations.
 Around 2,000 universities around the world now accept the Duolingo Test as an English proficiency test.
-If you want to know more about the universities that accept this particular test, visit their official website to browse through different colleges and universities available.
-And also, check out how Duolingo scores are used for college acceptance.
+If you want to know more about the universities that accept this test, visit their official website to browse through different colleges and universities available.
+Also, check out how Duolingo scores are used for college acceptance.

 What is Duolingo English Test?

-The way this particular test works is slightly different when compared to routine standardized tests like IELTS and TOEFL.
+The way this test works is slightly different as compared to routine standardized tests like IELTS and TOEFL.
 If you answer a question correctly, the next question gets harder – you got that right, it’s adaptive!
 But if you answer it wrong, the next question gets easier.
 This means that while you keep answering different questions, the test will be able to identify your English proficiency level.
 So, it just takes around an hour to complete the entire exam.

 - A computer with stable internet